adcs1990/adcs1990.github.io/README.md

 This project contains a development test developed in JavaScript using the Lit-Element framework.
 It's a simple game based in the traditional rock, paper and scissors game.

+## Explanation

+I have developed the project as abstractly as possible, separating by modules and preparing the classes for testing.
+I have tried to use all the power that lit-element offers for this task.

 ## Setup

 To install the project locally, please install the dependencies in the project folder with command: